blowdart/AspNetAuthenticationWorkshop/readme.md

 }
 ```

-* Make sure your cookies have been cleared, run the app and browse to it.
+* Make sure your cookies have been cleared, run the application and browse to it.
 * How safe is this?
 Can you figure out from the cookie what the access token details are?
-* Let's do something interesting with these tokens.
-* The [TweetinviAPI](https://github.com/linvi/tweetinvi) library provides a nice wrapper around the Twitter API.
+* Let's do something interesting with these tokens, the [TweetinviAPI](https://github.com/linvi/tweetinvi) library provides a nice wrapper around the Twitter API.
 * Open up your project file and add a project reference to it under the existing reference for `Microsoft.AspNet.Core.All`.

 ```xml